riko747/ZenDots/Assets/ExternalDependencyManager/Editor/README.md

 activate.
 The build of `EDM4U` plugin has Unity asset metadata that is configured so that the editor components are not initially enabled when it's imported into a Unity project.
-To maintain this configuration when importing the `mobile-dependency-resolver.unitypackage` into a Unity plugin project, you *must* specify the command line option `-gvh_disable` which will prevent the Version Handler component from running and changing the Unity asset metadata.
+To maintain this configuration when importing the `external-dependency-manager.unitypackage` into a Unity plugin project, you *must* specify the command line option `-gvh_disable` which will prevent the Version Handler component from running and changing the Unity asset metadata.